columbiaspace/SUITS-HoloLens-25/README.md

-# 🦁 Welcome to Team CUITS Repo for the NASA SUITS Challenge (2023-2024)! 🚀💻
+# 🦁 Welcome to the Lunar Lions Team Repo for the NASA SUITS Challenge (2025)! 🚀💻
 This repo is for developing our EVA Astronaut assistance program on the Hololens 2